 What is a Mobile Crane?

 A mobile crane is a type of powered lifting equipment designed for moving loads horizontally and vertically.
-Unlike tower cranes which are fixed in one location, mobile cranes are mounted on wheels or tracks, allowing them to be easily moved to different locations on construction sites or between sites.
+Unlike tower cranes, which are fixed in one location, mobile cranes are mounted on wheels or tracks, allowing them to be easily moved to different locations between or on construction sites.

-Mobile cranes typically consist of a wheel- or track-mounted carriage with an operator cab, counterweights and a telescopic boom which can be extended or retracted.
-The boom is fitted with a lifting hook or another type of lifting attachment at the end.
-Wheel-mounted models usually feature outriggers to provide stability.
+Mobile cranes typically consist of a wheel or track-mounted carriage with an operator cab, counterweights and a telescopic boom which can be extended or retracted.
+The boom is fitted with two different lifting attachments, one of which is a lifting hook.
+Wheel-mounted models usually feature outriggers to provide complete safety and stability.

 What is a Mobile Crane Used For?

-Mobile cranes play a pivotal role in executing a multitude of lifting tasks across a wide spectrum of industries.
+Mobile cranes play a pivotal role in executing an array of lifting tasks across a wide spectrum of industries.
 These applications include construction, shipping and infrastructure projects, as well as wind farm and power plant construction.

 On a commercial or residential scale, cranes are called upon for a range of lifting tasks, including:

-Mobile cranes are often used for lifting all types of heavy materials on sites: from pallets of bricks to other cranes and machines.
+From pallets of bricks to other cranes and machines, mobile cranes are often used for lifting all types of heavy materials on sites.

-Mobile cranes offer the advantage of being easy to reposition, making them a great choice for carrying out a diversity of tasks on a site.
+Mobile cranes offer the advantage of being easy to reposition, making them a great choice for carrying out a range of tasks on a site.
 This could mean lifting beams for several houses on a new residential development, erecting wind turbines on a wind farm or lifting glazing materials while working in close proximity to an office building.
-This is a small sample of tasks that mobile cranes are suited to and tower cranes are not.
+These are a small sample of tasks that mobile cranes are suited to better than tower cranes.

-Cranes are regularly used for lifting heavy furniture, pianos, statues and heavy equipment.
-Mobile cranes are practical for use in built-up areas, as these can be delivered to site by road.
-They require relatively little time to set up and dismantle and can be positioned in close proximity to buildings, they can be used for lifting operations in urban areas with minimal disruption to traffic and pedestrians.
+Cranes are regularly used for lifting heavy equipment and furniture like pianos and statues.
+Mobile cranes are practical for use in built-up areas, as these can be delivered to the site by road.
+They require relatively little time to set up and dismantle and can be positioned in close proximity to buildings.
+They offer minimal disruption to traffic and pedestrians and, therefore, can be used for lifting operations in urban areas.

 When it comes to the delicate task of lifting heavy objects such as hot tubs, swimming pools and trees over homes and into back gardens, mobile cranes provide an efficient, convenient and safe solution.